|You know it makes sense|

 There is seldom much attempt to explain why these planets exist.
 If you're into the hard SF explanations, there is an argument that if the universe is infinite all possible worlds will exist.
 (This was explored in Arthur C. Clarke's neglected story "The Other Tiger".)
 But you wouldn't expect a whole lot of them close by.
 However, the idea of a planet like Earth was easier for the audience at that time than the time-lines version.

 One example is "Bread and Circuses".
 The planet is a vision of a world where the Roman Empire never fell.
 Incidentally, it's not an exact replica: the land-masses are different.
 But the important things seem to be the same.
 It has reached the twentieth-century level, paralleling the world of the viewers rather than that of Captain Kirk.
 Some things are obvious, such as the arena being televised.
 But there has been historical change.
 Slavery has evolved into a softer form, and slaves now have medical care and old age pensions.
 A television report expresses bewilderment at resistance by well-treated slaves.
 This is an interesting aspect, which can be taken as a comment on contemporary civil rights issues, though perhaps also more generally on the widespread belief of the powerful that the poor and oppressed ought to be grateful.
-(The universal medical coverage of these slaves is rather ironic in view of the actual situation of the United States in 2019.)
+(The universal medical coverage of these slaves is rather ironic in view of the actual situation of the United States in the present day.)

 The episode is rather unusual in Star Trek for its explicit reference to Christianity.
 This exists in the parallel Roman Empire but is only just starting to take off.
 The crew had not understood this till the end because they thought people were talking about worshipping the Sun, not the Son, due to the parallel Earth speaking parallel English.
 Spock predicts that Christianity will replace the cruelty of Rome, and Kirk reflects it would be wonderful to see the advent of Christianity all over again.
 Star Trek is often said to reflect a secular and even atheist view of the future, but that is definitely too simple.
 (Secularism is at its height in TNG.)
 Incidentally, the episode doesn't actually say that Christianity is true: the story makes sense even if it is just a (parallel) good thing.